Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 }
 ```

-Use EventListner for alle elements with a specific class
+<br>Use EventListner for alle elements with a specific class
 ```markdown
 let elements = document.querySelectorAll(".panel");             // Select all elements with class "panel" elements.forEach(elem => elem.addEventListener("click",func1))  // Iterate trough every element and create EventListener - when clicked start func1 for the element